 Abstract:

 Anthropogenic climate change is expected to increase the aridity of many regions of the world.
 Surface water ecosystems are particularly vulnerable to changes in the water-cycle and may suffer adverse impacts in affected regions.
-To enhance our understanding of how freshwater communities will respond to predicted shifts in water-cycle dynamics, we employed a space for time substitution along a natural precipitation gradient on the Texas Coastal Prairie.
-In the Spring of 2017, we conducted surveys of 10 USGS gauged, wadeable streams spanning a semi-arid to sub-humid rainfall gradient; we measured nutrients, water chemistry, habitat characteristics, benthic macroinvertebrates, and fish communities.
-Fish diversity correlated positively with precipitation and was negatively correlated with canopy cover, conductivity, and NH4+.
-Macroinvertebrate diversity was only significantly correlated with low-flow pulse percent (a proxy for hydrologic drought), however macroinvertebrate community composition significantly changed along the gradient.
-Observed compositional shifts in both fish and invertebrates along the gradient are potentially indicative of both top-down and bottom-up controls on community assembly.
-Semi-arid sites contained salt tolerant and rapidly proliferating taxa.
-Sub-humid sites contained a variety of fish omnivores and piscivores, including migratory marine species which may impose top-down controls on primary consumers.
-These results indicate that small future changes in precipitation regime in this region may result in abrupt transitions into new community states.
+To enhance our understanding of how freshwater communities will respond to predicted shifts in water-cycle dynamics, we employed a space for time approach along a natural precipitation gradient on the Texas Coastal Prairie.
+In the Spring of 2017, we conducted surveys of 10 USGS-gauged, wadeable streams spanning a semi-arid to sub-humid rainfall gradient; we measured nutrients, water chemistry, habitat characteristics, benthic macroinvertebrates, and fish communities.
+Fish diversity correlated positively with precipitation and was negatively correlated with conductivity.
+Macroinvertebrate diversity peaked within the middle of the gradient.
+Semi-arid fish and invertebrate communities were dominated by euryhaline and live-bearing taxa.
+Sub-humid communities contained environmentally sensitive trichopterans and ephemeropterans as well as a variety of predatory fish which may impose top-down controls on primary consumers.
+These results warn that aridification coincides with the loss of competitive and environmentally sensitive taxa which could yield less desirable community states.

 Introduction: